Batwing (DC Comics)

-Batwing is a superhero appearing in American comic books published by DC Comics.
-Within DC Comics internal continuity, Batwing is one of several superheroes patterned after the famous superhero Batman.
-Batwing, in particular, was conceived by Batman as his crime-fighting counterpart overseas, 'the Batman of Africa'.

-The first Batwing is David Zavimbe, a Congolese police officer, created by writer Grant Morrison within the pages of Batman Incorporated prior to receiving his own eponymous series.
-Following later events within Batman Incorporated and Batwing, Zavimbe is replaced in the role by Luke Fox, an American mixed martial artist who had been Batman's first choice in the role, who is also the son of Batman's close associate Lucius Fox.
+Batwing is the alias used by several characters in American comic books published by DC Comics.
+Both versions of the character are superheroes inspired by Batman notable for their technological capabilities.
+The first Batwing is David Zavimbe, a Congolese police officer created by writer Grant Morrison and debuting in Batman Incorporated #5 in May, 2011 before headlining his own Batwing comic series.
+This version of Batwing acts as one of representatives of Africa within Batman Incorporated, being known as the "Batman of Africa".

-Batwing faces a roster of adversaries ranging from international super villains to the Democratic Republic of Congo's corrupt police force.
-Batwing expands the DC Universe by taking place in Africa, making David Zavimbe both the first (in continuity) black Batman and one of the few characters headlining a series outside the United States.
+The second Batwing, Lucas "Luke" Fox, is an African-American mixed martial artist and genius who is the son of Lucius Fox, one of Batman's closest associates.
+After David retires from the role, Batman offers the Batwing role to Luke, who is eager to accept despite protest from his father.

-Luke Fox appears in the Arrowverse TV series Batwoman as part of the main cast, portrayed by Camrus Johnson.
+The Luke Fox version of the character has appeared in the Arrowverse TV series Batwoman as part of the main cast, portrayed by Camrus Johnson.
 He takes on the mantle of Batwing at the end of the second season.

 Publication history

 The character proper appears first in "Batman of Africa", in Batman Incorporated #5 (May 2011), written by Grant Morrison.
 He was designed by Chris Burnham, but was first drawn by Yanick Paquette.
 Batwing has since gained his own monthly ongoing series as part of the 2011 DC Universe reboot, featuring art by Ben Oliver and written by Power Girl and Justice League: Generation Lost writer Judd Winick.

 According to fellow Batman Incorporated artists, Chris Burnham told iFanboy that he designed the character first, while Paquette was the first to draw him in interiors.
 In line with Morrison's use of obscure continuity throughout his Batman stories, the character seems to be based visually on a minor character which appeared in Batman #250 in a story called "The Batman Nobody Knows".
 In this story, a young African-American boy tells his friends how he imagines Batman to be, and gives him the name "Batwings".

 Writing duo Justin Gray and Jimmy Palmiotti took over the book starting with Batwing #19 (June 2013), to introduce a new Batwing, Luke Fox, unrelated to the previous one.
 The new Batwing character would no longer be the "Batman of Africa", but be more international, along with having more ties to Gotham City.